 The Acushnet Cable Advisory Committee was originally formed when the Town of Acushnet negotiated a contract with cable television providers.
 The initial contract was negotiated by the Board of Selectmen.
 The Selectmen then appointed a Cable Advisory Committee prior to negotiations on the extension of the original contract.
 The Cable Advisory Committee was charged to review and negotiate future contracts, review and establish cable policies and obtain cable television rights from cable operators and/or providers.
-The Committee is presently disbanned.

 The committee members established policies related to the broadcast of cable shows, on channel 18 and policies for the community bulletin board which is also shown on channel 18 on a round the clock basis.
 The Town Administrator is authorized to sign the payroll vouchers for the camera operators and other cable activities, which may include the purchase of cameras, video tapes and audio equipment needed for the four broadcasting locations within the town.

 The camera operators are in charge of the daily programming schedule for the government channel, channel 18 and the community bulletin board also shown on channel 18.
 The normal schedule of programming show program events taped during the previous week beginning on Saturday of every week.
 The number of events programmed for showing during the week depends entirely on the time of each event, but in most cases we show three different town meetings at various times during the day, each day for the entire week.
 The bulletin board is updated weekly and events are posted when requested by town departments or other non-profit agencies.